-77. Milwaukee, La Causa Charter School
+93. Milwaukee, La Causa Charter School

+Elma Gonzales-Radke 1643 South Second Street Milwaukee, WI 53204-2905 414-902-1660 elmar@lacausa.org La Causa Charter School opened as a charter school in September 2003 and serves 450 students in grades K5-8.
 The school is a neighborhood school in a predominately Hispanic community.
 Although the school serves a diverse population, including African American, Caucasian, and other cultures, the majority of students come from homes in which English is not the native language.
 At La Causa, a student's native language is cherished, valued, and used as students are provided with an excellent multilingual and multicultural education.
 La Causa has a diverse staff to meet children's needs, both linguistic and cultural.
 La Causa's bilingual and English-as-a-second-language (ESL) programs are crucial to its student population.

-La Causa Charter School adheres to the DPI's academic standards and Milwaukee Public Schools learning targets.
+La Causa Charter School adheres to the DPI's academic standards and Milwaukee Public Schools Learning Targets.
 In addition, La Causa has an art gallery within the school.
 This business component, especially for the older students, permits the incorporation of business skills such as marketing and accounting into the curriculum.
 Furthermore, a full-time gym teacher, music teacher, Spanish-as-a-second-language teacher, reading specialist, and computer teacher are on staff.